scobru/buidllib/README.md

 - **MetaContractOwnable:** An extension of MetaContract that enforces that only the contract owner can execute functions.
 - **MetaContractChecker:** An extension of MetaContract that adds additional checks for ERC20, ERC721, and ERC1155 tokens before executing functions on target contracts.

+### contract/factories

+- **Factory:** A contract that enables creating new contracts from a template contract.
+- **FactoryOwnable:** An extension of Factory that enforces that only the contract owner can create new contracts.

 ## Installation

 You can install the library via npm: